firebitsbr/Capstone/README.md

 == Web/Tor Crawler ==

 The *Web/Tor Crawler Class* is called by the web front end.
 Dark Web Recon has the capability to crawl any site.
-By default, it honors Robots.txt but allows for a manual override of this setting in the web interface.
+By default, it honors *Robots.txt* but allows for a manual override of this setting in the web interface.
 Any use of this feature is the sole responsibility of the user and any legal action taken against the user is the responsibility of the user and not of any developers on this project.
 If the web interface has the *tor* flag enabled, then a proxy is opened for command line access to TOR allowing the site to be crawled.
 The proxy is closed when the crawler has completed.
 All crawls have a *max depth* setting which limits searches from going on indefinitely.
-The larger the depth, the longer the search will take.
-As long as hardware resources are adequate; deeper searches are likely to take longer.
+The larger the depth, the longer the search will take (increasing hardware resources will improve performance).
 All data will be sent to the *results class* which sends the crawled information to the Parser.

 == IRC Crawler ==